kurianbenoy/kurianbenoy-website/posts/2024/lwai_march_3rdweek.md

 image: /posts/images/grok_cover.png
 ---

 Hello everyone, this is Kurian posting about some interesting things which happend in the AI world in last week.

+This week everyone was working so hard.
+Lot of AI news to cover this week with almost 2+ news daily.

+Why are you all working so hard to make my job so difficult when I write content about things which happend in the last Week in AI world  :P

+It's crazy as my friend [Shahul](https://www.kaggle.com/shahules) mentioned the irony that we invented AI to make life easier, but all the tech folks are working more hours than before due to the same.

 Do checkout this weeks news and if you find it interesting do let me know via comments or if we ever meet IRL.
+Let's go onto the news now:

 🗓️ Monday: